BCDevOps/developer-experience/docs/ssoUpgrade/sso-7.4-upgrade-notification.md

 ### When?

+The planning is for an accelerated deployment cadence in order to remove blockers for the OpenShift 4 migration.
+This will require fast action from our development teams, both from the initial functional validation activities, as well as notifying the platform-experience team immediately of any critical issues identified during testing.

+The full upgrade timeline is to have the upgrade rolled out to production within 3 weeks.
 - Dev SSO: `Aug 26th`
 As no production application will be affected, service maintenance downtime will be scheduled during work hours.
 Expect 1.5 hours of maintenance window for each environment.